objectiveinteraction/compilationnotes/JUCEaudiotools.md

 Note: llvm used to have 2 flavours for compilation, so -fno-rtti and rtti.
 By default rtti is in place.
 But all linked/compiled programs needed to be one of the two.
 Past llvm-6 this is not an issue

 ## Compiling surge the synthesizer

+### prequisite files
+				build-essential
+				libcairo-dev
+				libxkbcommon-x11-dev
+				libxkbcommon-dev
+				libxcb-cursor-dev
+				libxcb-keysyms1-dev
+				libxcb-util-dev

 1. git clone <surge github>
 2. find the steinberg vst2 sdk.
 There are a few of those around, including the one that copies files from the vst2 sdk into the vst3sdk
 3. in the surge directory, following their build instructions, you would have git cloned the vst3sdk
 4. for some reason, even with the VST2SDK_DIR exported with correct vst3sdk path, the build program will still look for vst3sdk in the surge directory.
 So do the copy_from_vst2_to vst3 for the vst3sdk directory in surge.
 5. Carry on the build process

+### install direcotries
+/usr/lib/vst
+/usr/lib/vst3
+~/.vst
+~/.local/share/Surge

+### premake for surge
+1. surge requires premake to confgure the files for making
+2. repository premake does not work with the current surge, so you'll have to download the premake from github
+3. in the premake directory
+3.1 make -f BootStrap.mak linux # to create a premake binary 3.2 using that premake, generate a makefile
+3.3 using the newly made premake in the bin/release, premake embed to embed lua strings into the premake binary 3.4 premake embed
+3.5 make config=release

 ## Shuriken beat slicer
 1. git clone <aubio>